George C. Marshall: Secretary of State

 Truman repeatedly rejected Marshall's advice on Middle Eastern policy.
 As Secretary of State, Marshall strongly opposed recognizing the newly formed state of Israel.
 Marshall felt that if the state of Israel was declared, a war would break out in the Middle East (which it did when the 1948 Arab–Israeli War began one day after Israel declared independence).
 Marshall saw recognizing the Jewish state as a political move to gain American Jewish support in the upcoming election, in which Truman was expected to lose to Thomas E. Dewey.
-He told President Truman in May 1948, "If you (recognize the state of Israel) and if I were to vote in the election, I would vote against you."
+He told President Truman in May 1948, "If you [recognize the state of Israel] and if I were to vote in the election, I would vote against you."
 However, Marshall refused to vote in any election as a matter of principle.

 During his tenure as Secretary of State, Marshall also urged Truman to immediately call for The Netherlands to stop their invasion of Indonesia, a former Dutch colony which had declared independence in 1945.
 The Netherlands ignored the Truman administration's initial entreaties.
 As a result, the Marshall Plan program for the Netherlands' economic recovery was put on hold and the Truman administration threatened to cut all economic aid.
 The Netherlands finally agreed to withdraw and transferred sovereignty following the Dutch–Indonesian Round Table Conference in 1949.

-Marshall resigned as Secretary of State because of ill health on January 7, 1949.
+Marshall resigned as Secretary of State because of ill health on 7 January 1949.
 He was severely exhausted throughout his tenure in the position.
 Dean Acheson in late 1947 said he was underperforming like "a four-engine bomber going only on one engine."
 Truman named him to the largely honorific positions of chairman of the American Battle Monuments Commission and president of the American National Red Cross.
-He received the 1953 Nobel Peace Prize for his post-war work, despite the criticism that he was a warrior not a pacifist.
+He received the 1953 Nobel Peace Prize for his post-war work, despite the criticism that he was a warrior and not a pacifist.

 Secretary of Defense

 When the early months of the Korean War showed how poorly prepared the Defense Department was, President Truman fired Secretary Louis A. Johnson and named Marshall as Secretary of Defense in September 1950.
 The appointment required a congressional waiver because the National Security Act of 1947 prohibited a uniformed military officer from serving in the post.
-This prohibition included Marshall since individuals promoted to General of the Army are not technically retired, but remain officially on active duty.
+This prohibition included Marshall since individuals promoted to General of the Army are not technically retired but remain officially on active duty.
 Marshall was the first person to be granted such a waiver; in 2017, Jim Mattis became the second and in January 2021, General Lloyd Austin became the third.
 Marshall's main role as Secretary of Defense was to restore confidence and morale to the Defense Department while rebuilding the United States Armed Forces following their post-World War II demobilization.